 Travel Desire Recover After The Pandemic

-Ever since the outbreak of COVID-19 in 2020, people have been confined to their homes due to social isolation and travel restrictions.
-The tourism industry has suffered a setback, and recovery remains slow, with the winter season having begun this year.
-The travel industry has been particularly hard hit, resulting in extensive layoffs across the board, ranging from catering staff and hospitality personnel to airline pilots and cabin crews.
-Cities and countries that rely heavily on tourism have also been severely affected.
+Ever since the outbreak of COVID-19 in 2020, people have been confined to their homes due to lockdowns.
+The tourism industry has suffered a setback, and recovered slowly, with the winter season having begun this year.
+This is related to extensive layoffs across the board, ranging from catering staff and hospitality personnel to airline pilots and cabin crews.
+Therefore, cities and countries that rely heavily on tourism have been severely affected.

-According to survey data from the United Nations World Tourism Organization, the growth rate of tourist arrivals has seen a negative trend since 2020, with figures varying between -90% in April 2020 to -46% in June of the same year.
-Tourist sentiment has similarly taken a nosedive since the beginning of 2020, going from 33 in January to 19 in April.
-However, from April 2020 onwards, travel sentiment has exhibited an upward trend, albeit with fluctuations, with the value recovering to 40 by June 2020.
+According to data from the United Nations World Tourism Organization, the growth rate of tourist arrivals has seen a negative trend since 2020, with figures varying between -90% in April 2020 to -46% in June of the same year.
+Tourist sentiment has also slumped since the beginning of 2020, decreasing from 33 in January to 19 in April.
+However, despite fluctuations, travel sentiment has recovered to 40 by June 2020.
 These figures illustrate a growing eagerness among people to travel.
-Demand for travel has picked up pace in response to increased vaccination rates, and people have gained greater confidence in terms of their safety, leading to a rise in travel sentiment.
+Demand for travel has picked up pace in response to increasing vaccination rates, and people's greater confidence in safety has also propelled travel sentiment.

-Data pertaining to the hotel industry indicates a marked improvement in hotel searches and occupancy rates.
-The growth rate of hotel searches saw a drastic decline from 13.88% in January 2020 to -80.89% in April of the same year but has since staged a recovery, falling to -27.54% in June 2022.
-Occupancy rates witnessed a similar decline from 57% in January 2020 to 22% in April 2020, but have since bounced back, reaching 66% in June 2022.
-Occupancy rates have essentially recovered to the pre-pandemic levels and have fluctuated with the seasons, projecting an encouraging trend.
+Data about the hotel industry indicates a marked improvement in hotel searches and occupancy rates.
+The growth rate of hotel searches plunged from 13.88% in January 2020 to -80.89% in April of the same year but has since recovered to -27.54% in June 2022.
+Occupancy rates witnessed a similar decline from 57% in January 2020 to 22% in April 2020, but have since bounced back to 66% in June 2022.
+Occupancy rates have essentially recovered to the pre-pandemic levels and have suggested an encouraging trend despite seasonal fluctuations.

 Short-term rentals, such as car rentals or conference room and house rentals, have also witnessed a significant resurgence in demand.
 The growth rate of short-term rentals had fallen steeply from 32% in February 2020 to -29% in April of the same year.
-However, demand has since rebounded, surging up to 15% by June 2022.
-The recovery of short-term rental consumption is beneficial for the tourism industry, as it generates profit and further promotes the recuperation of the tourism industry's supply chain.
+However, demand has since rebounded, surging to 15% by June 2022.
+The recovery of short-term rental consumption benefits the tourism industry, as it generates profit and further facilitates the recuperation of the tourism industry's supply chain.

-Travel searches are a reflection of the number of people planning to travel.
-The growth rate for travel search volumes stood at 11.27% in February 2020 but plummeted to -71.44% in April of the same year.
+Travel searches reflect how many people plan to travel.
+The growth rate for travel search volumes stood at 11.27% in February 2020 but then plummeted to -71.44% in April of the same year.
 However, the data showed an uptick, with the highest figure recorded at 180.10% in April 2021, before gradually returning to stability, reaching 41.05% in June 2022.
 These statistics demonstrate a growing inclination among people to travel, returning slowly but surely to pre-pandemic levels.

 References